farfour/Ahmed-Getting-and-Cleaning-Data/README.md

 ## Summary

-This repository includes a single script, run_analysis.R, that merges data from the Human Activity Recognition Using Smartphones Data Set project at the UCI Machine Learning Repository to produce averages values per user per activity for the dataset's mean and standard deviation features.
-Refer to the included codebook.md for more information.
+The script file "run_analysis.R", is writen for the purpose to merge data from the Human Activity Recognition Using Smartphones Data Set project at the UCI Machine Learning Repository.

-## Usage

-Set the working directory to the folder containing the activity recognition dataset.
-Run the script run_analysis.R.
-The script produces a single output file, tidy-data.csv, that contains the merged and transformed data.

-## References

-Human Activity Recognition Using Smartphones
+We produce averages values per user / per activity for the dataset's mean and standard deviation features.
+The work is more explained in "codebook.md".

 ## Course Project

-You should create one R script called run_analysis.R that does the following.
+The R script file called run_analysis.R :

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Usage

+Set the activity recognition dataset in the working directory.
+Run the script run_analysis.R.
+The script produces an output file named "tidy-data.csv".
+"tidy-data.csv" contains the merged and transformed data.

 ## Steps to work on this course project